 Henry ‘Hank’ Levine is a Senior Advisor of ASG, where he assists clients as they enter and grow in the Chinese market, helping develop and implement winning strategies with the help of an extensive network and partnerships in the Chinese central government.
 As a senior member of the firm’s China practice, Mr. Levine draws on decades of experience.

-Prior to joining Albright Stonebridge Group, Mr. Levine was the Deputy Assistant Secretary of Commerce for Asia.
+Prior to joining the firm, Mr. Levine was the Deputy Assistant Secretary of Commerce for Asia.
 He was responsible for increasing market access for U.S. companies in the economies of East Asia, with an emphasis on China.
 He served as a lead negotiator for the annual U.S.-China Joint Commission on Commerce and Trade and as an advisor on China trade policy to two U.S. Secretaries of Commerce.

 Mr. Levine also served as the U.S. Consul General in Shanghai, China from 1999-2002.
 In that capacity, he was the most senior U.S. government official in the East China region, at that time an area with a GDP larger than Russia and home of the third-largest American Chamber of Commerce in Asia.
 As Consul General, he worked closely with Chinese government officials and businesses, local universities, and the U.S. business community.
 He hosted visiting U.S. government representatives, including (then) President George W. Bush, former Presidents Clinton and Carter and many cabinet secretaries, and managed a Chinese and American staff of 180 people.

 Prior to his post in Shanghai, he served as the Deputy Director for Economic Affairs in the State Department’s Office of Chinese Affairs, and in that role was the State Department’s action officer on China’s WTO accession negotiations.